markjnkim/es_mod/01-html/up-and-running.md

 ## Tools Used in This Module

 This section contains a list of the tools you’ll use in this module.
 If you completed the prework, some of these will already be installed.
-If you have not completed the prework, please see our [guide to installing your tools](https://coding-bootcamp-fsf-prework.readthedocs-hosted.com/en/latest/modules/chapter2/).
+If you haven't completed the prework, please see our [guide to installing your tools](https://coding-bootcamp-fsf-prework.readthedocs-hosted.com/en/latest/modules/chapter2/).
 For new tools, you don’t need to install them before you begin&mdash;you’ll do that during the lessons.

 Here are the tools you’ll use in this module:

 * [Google Chrome](https://www.google.com/chrome/)

-    * Google Chrome is the primary web browser you will use to test and debug your project as you create it.
+    * Google Chrome is the primary web browser you'll use to test and debug your project as you create it.

 * Chrome DevTools